vippsas/vipps-developers/faqs/reserve-and-capture-faq.md

 ## For how long is a payment reserved?

 That depends.
-Vipps does not control the behaviour of the customer's card or account.
+Vipps does not control the behavior of the customer's card or account.

 The details may change, but the information below is the best Vipps can offer.